analogdevicesinc/m1k-fw/README.md

 forcibly enable that mode, short the pads on top of the board as described on the [wiki](https://wiki.analog.com/university/tools/m1k-firmware-upgrade#manual_update).

-Then using the bossac application run something similar to following command (altering where necessary for OS differences:
+Then using the bossac application, run something similar to following command (altering where necessary for OS differences):

 	./bossac -e -w -v -b /path/to/firmware/file